 Let’s take a look at our results:

-The only exception here was the modified version of Dropbear, which by itself is not malicious, as it would require the use of malicious software to be installed on a target’s computer.
-As the malicious software itself would be caught by CylancePROTECT, Dropbear would be rendered harmless in this case.
+The only exception here was the modified version of Dropbear, which by itself is not malicious, as it would require the use of malware to be installed on a target’s computer.
+As the malicious software itself would be caught by CylancePROTECT, Dropbear would also be rendered harmless in this case.

 Winning the Digital Arms Race